Apple iMovie 10 vs Adobe Premiere Elements Comparison Review 2018

 Which video editing software you will use to edit your videos depends on a number of factors, but one thing is for certain, video enthusiasts have almost no need for professional editing software like Premiere Pro or Final Cut Pro.
 Most people just want to polish the footage they captured with their Smartphones and share it online, and luckily there are plenty of editing programs that provide just that.

-The latest update of the iMovie 10, the iMovie 10.1.7, and Adobe Premiere Elements 15 are among the very best consumer-level editing programs currently available on the market, so we decided to compare them in order to provide you with the information you need to decide which software best serves your needs.
+The latest update of the iMovie 10 and Adobe Premiere Elements 15 are among the very best consumer-level editing programs currently available on the market, so we decided to compare them in order to provide you with the information you need to decide which software best serves your needs.

 iMovie vs Premiere Elements Comparison Review

 Video enthusiasts need an easy-to-use video editing software that enables them to access all the tools and effects they need in just a few clicks, and although both iMovie and Premiere Elements are remarkably easy to use, the question remains which one is better for an average video editing software user?

 iMovie is now a free app for Mac and iOS users, but if you are using an old Mac which was purchased before 2014, then you will need to pay $14.99 to update to the latest iMovie version.
 For users who have purchased Mac which was produced after 2014, all updates of the software, including the latest iMovie 10 are completely free and you can download them from the AppStore.
 However, you will need the Mac OS 10.12.2 or a later version of the Mac's OS if you'd like to run the iMovie's latest update seamlessly on your Mac.